+I quietly make my way to the bathroom again to sit.
+To trickle.
+To calm.
 I am scared.
-I am sitting on the toilet in the middle of the night.
 A knowing is settling in that my water just broke.
 I don’t really know what to do with this knowing or if that is even what happened.
 I don’t know what it's like to have your water break.
 I’ve only heard about it in other people’s birth stories or in shows.
 A little bit more clear liquid trickles out of me.
 What does this mean for my baby, I wonder, who is only 17 ½ weeks along?
 I have my masters degree.
 I am a classroom teacher, educating children everyday.
 None of that helps me now.
 I am a scared mother deer, wide-eyed and alert in a dark forest, and my instincts are activating.

-“I think my water broke,” I say to Jason, my husband, who is now sitting on the floor outside the bathroom door.
+“I think my water broke,” I say to Jason, who is now sitting on the floor outside the bathroom, talking to me through the open door.
 He knows even less about this than I do, I realize when he says, “Oh, is that bad?”
 He is tired and scared.
 I hear it in his voice.

 We sit in the moment, just being there.
-I got off the phone with Dr. Anderson a few minutes ago.
-He told me to come in in the morning, but I am second guessing that advice.
+I am second guessing Dr. Anderson’s advice.